 Grammys 2020: Here Is The Complete Nominees List

-The highly-anticipated Grammys 2020 nominees list is finally here.
+The highly anticipated Grammys 2020 nominees list is finally here.
 Interestingly, the Grammys has been dominated by the new artists including Lizzo, Billie Eilish, and Lil Nas X, this year.
 Lizzo, the pop and R&B star has been nominated in eight categories.
-Billie Elish is in the second position with 6 nominations.
-Other major nominees are Taylor Swift, Beyonce, and Ariane Grande.
+Billie Elish is in the second position with six nominations.
+Other major nominees are Taylor Swift, Beyonce and Ariane Grande.

 The nominees list was unveiled on November 20, Wednesday by Deborah Dungan, the President of Recording Academy, Harvey Mason Jr., the Chairman of The Board Of Trustees, along with Bebe Rexha, Alicia Keys, and Gayle King.
 The 62nd Grammys Award will be presented on January 26, 2020.
 The ceremony will be hosted by Alicia Keys.